Technical and Organizational Security Measures (TOMs)

 Credit card and financial records

-Skills Base systems don't store, retain or ever even receive your credit card information.
+Skills Base systems don't store, retain or ever even receive credit card information.
 All credit card details are securely processed and stored by a secure 3rd party payment provider.

 Skills Base has a defined Business Continuity Plan that allows our business to continue operating in the event that systems or physical locations become unavailable.